Our Coalition Members

 OneWorld Community Health Center believes that everyone deserves access to the best health care possible, regardless of economic or insurance status.
 It strives to be an innovative leader in health care, empowering individuals and creating healthier communities.

-Planned Parenthood of the Heartland has served women and men of all ages since the mid-1930s.
-Today the agency offers a full range of quality reproductive health care services to residents in Arkansas, Iowa, Nebraska and eastern Oklahoma.
-Supported by volunteers, partially funded by generous donations and staffed by dedicated and professional employees, Planned Parenthood of the Heartland continues its tradition of providing accessible, affordable reproductive health care and education and advocacy for reproductive rights.
-Planned Parenthood of the Heartland is a 501(c)(3) non-profit.
+Planned Parenthood North Central States has served women and men of all ages since the mid-1930s.
+Today the agency offers a full range of quality reproductive health care services to residents in Nebraska.
+Supported by volunteers, partially funded by generous donations and staffed by dedicated and professional employees, Planned Parenthood North Central States continues its tradition of providing accessible, affordable reproductive health care and education and advocacy for reproductive rights.
+Planned Parenthood North Central States is a 501(c)(3) non-profit.
 Our Vision: Communities where sexual and reproductive rights are basic human rights and where every person has the opportunity to lead a healthy and meaningful life.
 Our Mission: To provide, promote and protect sexual and reproductive health through health services, education and advocacy.

 Prevention Means Progress was formed in Pottawattamie County, Iowa, in 2004 to address specific meth issues facing the community.
 In 2006, PMP bridged the river into Nebraska to form a dual-state coalition.
 Today, the organization focuses on prevention of all substances of abuse and have over 40 partners who collaborate in both Iowa and Nebraska.
 PMP focuses on comprehensive prevention efforts in our two-state radius, including work in schools with young people, hosting and planning awareness events to spread PMP’s message, work with policy makers to provide education and science-based research on addiction and substance abuse, and assessing our communities for environmental strategies to facilitate change.
 PMP’s vision is empowering people to take action against substance abuse and values everyone’s contribution to prevention, treatment, and recovery.
 PMP believes prevention works, treatment is effective, and people do recover!